efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 the A variable will be bound in the case clause body to the result of calling some_function, so we can use it for example to return the value inside a tuple.

-The last case clause is another way of writting the else clause from the first example, in this case we match against the *special* variable **_**, this variable in efene is used to signify that we are not interested in that value and will match against anything, even if used more than once in the same scope.
+The last case clause is another way of writing the else clause from the first example, in this case we match against the *special* variable **_**, this variable in efene is used to signify that we are not interested in that value and will match against anything, even if used more than once in the same scope.